oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 1. The SD-JWT from the VC-SD-JWT.
 1. A subset of the SD-JWT Disclosures that are selectively disclosed by the Holder.
+1. An optional holder binding JWT that proves the Holder is the intended Holder of the Verifiable Credential.
+Note, it is the responsibility for the Issuer to include a confirmation method in the Verifiable Credential.
+This process is referred to as holder binding.
+This enables the Holder to prove they are the intended Holder of the Verifiable Credential.
+Further note, it is up to the Verifier to require or to not require the Holder to prove posessions of the confirmation method.

 ## Header Parameters